BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Understanding_the_Foundation_of_P2SH.md

 ```
 52210307fd375ed7cced0f50723e3e1a97bbe7ccff7318c815df4e99a59bc94dbcd819210367c4f666f18279009c941e57fab3e42653c6553e5ca092c104d1db279e328a2852ae
 ```
-You can translate this back to Script by hand using either that [Bitcoin Wiki Script page](https://en.bitcoin.it/wiki/Script) or else the handy tool at [Chain Query](https://chainquery.com/bitcoin-api/decodescript).
+You can translate this back to Script by hand using the [Bitcoin Wiki Script page](https://en.bitcoin.it/wiki/Script) as a reference.
 Just look at one byte (two hex characters) of data at a time, unless you're told to look at more by an OP_PUSHDATA command (0x01 to 0x4e).

 The whole Script will break apart as follows:
 ```